The premier experience – wine harvest in Douro

 Vindimas literally translates to mean wine harvest, yet for the Portuguese, it is much more than just harvesting grapes.
 It is an old, unique tradition, filled with hard work, singing, colors, textures and aromas that everyone should experience at least once.
 The grape harvest is one of the most crucial steps in the process of winemaking that still leaves us speechless with its uniqueness.
-To start solving the harvest mystery, we went to see David from Touriga Vinhos de Portugal, one of the stops on our Vintage Food Tour.
+To start solving the harvest mystery, we went to see David from Touriga Vinhos de Portugal.

 Our partners are not only experts in local gastronomy, but they sure know how to give fabulous recommendations.
 So we challenged David, a wine lover and sommelier with more than 20 years of experience, to name his 5 favorite wineries worth a visit during Vindimas.

 “Favorite is quite complicated!” says David and makes his choices based on the best quality of wines produced.
 Each of these places will offer you a completely different type of visit and experience during the Vindimas.
 Some of these little wineries are not accustomed to handling visitors daily, but all of them will be happy to offer you a personalized experience if contacted in advance.
 Discover the origins of Port and other amazing Portuguese table wines.
 Here are the 5 wineries for the ultimate wine harvest experience.

 Quinta Seara d’Ordens